 Types of online learning for employees

-This blog post gives you a summary of the best online learning types and methods to better navigate the world of employee training.
+This article will give you a summary of the best types of online learningand methods to better navigate the world of employee training.
 Some of these approaches may overlap due to their hybrid structure, but it’s useful to know where to start and what to propose to better engage people at work.

-So, among the other online learning approaches, microlearning is famous because it makes concepts and training easy to remember.
-For example, tests and quizzes often support the course to increase the users’ ability to memorize the most important concepts of the newly acquired training material.
+So, among the other types of e-learning approaches, microlearning is famous because it makes concepts and training easy to remember for employees and team members.
+For example, tests and quizzes can be leveraged to support a course to increase the users’ ability to memorize the most important concepts of the newly acquired training material.

 So, with microlearning, you can solve some of the short attention span issues and focus on increasing users’ engagement with more dynamic content.

-As the word suggests, gamified learning is about creating an experience closer to a game.
-In the employee training universe, gamified content reproduces an experience that makes learners feel like players.
+As the word suggests, gamified learning is about creating an experience close to that of a game.
+In the employee training universe, gamified learning is a type of online learning which reproduces an experience that makes learners feel like players.

 To do that, courses include all the game elements such as points, badges, challenges, trophies, avatars, and more.
 Gamified learning is a brilliant method to motivate employees, especially younger generations, with a more interactive approach.